nojronatron/nojronatron.github.io/continuing-education/spa-no-javascript-ndcoslo.md

 Normally, a nested CSS Selector rule would apply to the _child_ of the parent element in the nested CSS.
 Use of `&` causes the rule to apply to the parent _given the parent element and child attribute/rule setting_.

+_Warning_: In practice, this is probably an incomplete solution.
+For example, a browser first arriving at the website would need to navigate to the website at the `#home` ID e.g. `http://foo.bar/#home` (instead of `http://foo.bar/` or `http://foo.bar/index.html`) in order to display _any_ content at all.

 ## Accordians Using the Details Element

 ```html